This country-specific Q&A provides an overview to technology laws and regulations that may occur in the United States.

-What key laws exist in terms of obligations as to the maintenance of cybersecurity?
+What key laws exist in terms of obligations as to the maintenance of cyber security?

 What key laws exist in terms of the criminality of hacking/DDOS attacks?

-What technology development will create the most legal change in the jurisdiction?
+What technology development will create the most legal change in your jurisdiction?

 Which current legal provision/regime creates the greatest impediment to economic development/commerce?

-Do you believe the legal system specifically encourages or hinders digital services?
+Do you believe your legal system specifically encourages or hinders digital services?

-To what extent is the legal system ready to deal with the legal issues associated with artificial intelligence?
+To what extent is your legal system ready to deal with the legal issues associated with artificial intelligence?